 Global Internet use has shifted to mobile and social: it’s time for a new business strategy.

-As of January 2019, just under 4 billion human beings were online via mobile devices.
+As of January 2019, just under 4 billion human beings were on the Internet via mobile devices.
 That’s around 90% of all people with access to the Internet doing it on a phone or similar device.

 That officially makes mobile the normal way people are online: whether they’re socialising, shopping, discovering, learning, sharing.

 Growth in social media is equally impressive, with some 288 million new active users over the past twelve months, a number higher than the population of most nations on Earth.

 That combination of mobile internet and social uptake is rapidly reshaping the way consumers connect with business, too; and many risk being left behind by the change.

 Messaging, Messaging, Messaging

 Three of the five most popular social platforms are messaging apps.